 - Where to Eat while at Bayokbok Falls

 How to Get to Bayokbok Falls

-It would be much more convenient to proceed to Bayokbok Falls if you have your own car.
+It would be more convenient to proceed to Bayokbok Falls if you have your own car.
 However, if you don’t, no worries.
-There are options you can take.
+Here are the options you can take.

 Option 1.
-Ride one of the garages (public vehicle) which are stationed at Alapang Junction.
-If you are coming from Baguio city, ride a jeep bound to Camp Dangwa or Tomay to get you by the Junction.
+Ride a garage (public vehicle) stationed at Alapang Junction.
+If you are coming from Baguio City, ride a jeep bound to Camp Dangwa or Upper/Lower Tomay and drop by by the Junction.
 There is a waiting shade there to serve as your landmark.
 Just across the waiting shade is the garages’ station.

-There are regular trip departures and you can hire one for 400 pesos all the way to sitio Sayangan, Tuel.
+Upon reaching the Junction, hire one of the stationed garage for 400 pesos all the way to sitio Sayangan, Tuel.
 Just tell the driver to drop you by the registration booth of Bayokbok falls.
 Travel takes around 30-45 minutes.